 California insureds and insurance companies wouldn’t be required to pay more than the reasonable expenses for debris removal, and the insurance companies would help their insureds in providing policy and payment information to the county so the county could fulfill its due diligence requirements.

-Concerning inventory forms, insurance companies should accept home inventory software (or paper alternatives) currently available to the public by IINC or the CDI (or other reasonable forms)—eliminating the requirement for company-specific inventory forms.
+Concerning inventory form insurance procedures for California wildfires claimants, insurance companies should accept home inventory software (or paper alternatives) currently available to the public by IINC or the CDI (or other reasonable forms)—eliminating the requirement for company-specific inventory forms.
 However, insurance companies wouldn’t have to waive their rights to ask for more information when they receive an inventory form from an insured.

 The Commissioner advocates that insurance companies should agree to accept reduced itemization of contents in wildfire total losses.
 In some cases, Jones says, it’s appropriate for inventories to allow grouping of categories of personal property, like allowing a listing of “100 DVD movies” instead of requiring a list of each of the film titles.

-Hopefully all California insurance companies will adopt the Commissioner’s recommendations for wildfire victims.
+Hopefully all California insurance companies will adopt the Commissioner’s recommendations of California fire claims for wildfire victims.

-You should have a seasoned professional working with you on your wildfire insurance claim to be certain that you receive the payment you deserve in this wildfire crisis.
+You should have a seasoned professional working with you on your California fire claims to be certain that you receive the payment you deserve in this wildfire crisis.